microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Add-EntraBetaDeviceRegisteredUser.md

 ```

 ## Description
-the **Add-EntraBetaDeviceRegisteredUser** cmdlet adds a registered user for a Microsoft Entra ID device.
+the **Add-EntraBetaDeviceRegisteredUser** cmdlet Adds a registered user for a Microsoft Entra ID device.

 ## Examples